 Under current law, your estate is subject to both federal and New York State estate taxation.
-The federal estate and gift tax exclusion is \$12,920,000 (\$25,840,000 for married couples) in 2023 and is subject to an annual adjustment.
-Please note that this increased exemption amount is set to sunset in 2025.
-In addition, gifts of \$17,000 per person per year can be made without any federal gift taxation.
+The federal estate and gift tax exclusion is \$13,990,000 (\$27,980,000 for married couples) in 2025 and is subject to an annual adjustment.
+Please note that this increased exemption amount is set to sunset on January 1, 2026.
+In addition, gifts of \$19,000 per person per year can be made without any federal gift taxation.

 The Federal estate tax rates commence at eighteen (18%) percent and graduate to forty (40%) percent.
 The New York State estate tax rates commence at three and six hundredths (3.06%) percent and graduate to sixteen (16%) percent.
-Any taxable assets in excess of the federal exclusion amount will be taxed at 40% plus the New York State estate tax, effectively a rate of 50% (approximately).
+Any taxable assets in excess of the federal exclusion amount will be taxed at 40% plus the New York State estate tax, approximately an effective rate of 50%.